When you play an AnimationClip

 |

-If a state for the clip already exists, this method assigns it to the state out Parameter and returns true .
+If a state is already registered with the given Key, this method assigns it to the state out Parameter and returns true .
 Otherwise the state will be null and the method returns false . |

 |